 What is the scale of CGCF’s funding?

-In the new phase of CGCF (2016-2020), the Fund aims to capitalize another $15 million, consisting of: $5 million pledged by the CGCF Core Committee; $5 million pledged by China board members; and the remaining $5 million from overseas philanthropic contributions.
+In each phase of CGCF, the Fund aims to capitalize $15 million, consisting of: $5 million pledged by the CGCF Core Committee; $5 million pledged by China board members; and the remaining $5 million from overseas philanthropic contributions.
 The fund is requesting for proposals each year from outside of China, 1 to 5 projects from which will be selected to support with grant amount between $0.2 to $2 million.